 Like Windows 7 end of support, Windows Server 2008 and 2008 R2 support has been ended on January 14, 2020.
 After this day, you could not get the regular security updates from Microsoft to protect your infrastructure and applications.

-To keep your Windows Server 2008 and 2008 R2 safe, please upgrade to the Windows Server 2016 or higher.
-If you did not upgrade Windows Server 2008 and 2008 R2, do the following to protect your Server:
+To keep your Windows Server 2008 and 2008 R2 safe, please upgrade to Windows Server 2016 or higher.
+If you did not upgrade Windows Server 2008 and 2008 R2, do the following to protect your server:

 Migrate Windows Server 2008 and 2008 R2 to Azure and get free three years of Extended Security Updates.

 Or buy Extended Security Updates for Windows Server 2008 and 2008 R2 Datacenter, Enterprise, and Standard editions.
 Other editions could not get the Extended Security Updates.

 Considering system and data security, you may want to backup Server 2008 to NAS, so you will have a duplicate copy.
 If something bad happens, such as, system crashes, you can perform Windows Server 2008 (R2) system restore to get everything back.